Canadian PM Trudeau set to resign as party leader as polls plummet, reports say

 By Paula Newton, Hanna Park and Christian Edwards, CNN

-(CNN) — Canadian Prime Minister Justin Trudeau is expected to announce as early as Monday that he will step down as leader of the ruling Liberal Party, Canadian media reports, ahead of a general election to be held later this year that he is widely expected to lose.
+(CNN) — Canadian Prime Minister Justin Trudeau is expected to announce he will step down as leader of the ruling Liberal Party in the coming days, Canadian media has reported, ahead of a general election to be held later this year that he is widely expected to lose.

 Trudeau will likely announce his resignation before a key national caucus meeting on Wednesday, sources told the Globe and Mail and Reuters.
 However, the sources stressed Trudeau has not made a final decision.